itabr/open_ptrack_docker/README.md

 ## Getting Started

 The following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See Installation for notes on how to deploy the project on a live system.

 ### Prerequisites

 Docker, nvidia driver, nvidia-docker are required to be installed before using open_ptrack docker:

 #### Install Docker

 for updated version look at the Docker official instructions [here](https://docs.docker.com/install/)